juanifioren/django-oidc-provider/README.md

 ## About the package

-`django-oidc-provider` can help you providing out of the box all the endpoints, data and logic needed to add OpenID Connect capabilities to your Django projects.
+`django-oidc-provider` can help you providing out of the box all the endpoints, data and logic needed to add OpenID Connect (and OAuth2) capabilities to your Django projects.

 Support for Python 3 and 2.
 Also latest versions of django.